Flank/flank-dashboard/metrics/firebase/docs/features/builds_aggregation/01_firestore_builds_aggregation_design.md

 | `BuildStatus.inProgress` | A count of builds with an `inProgress` status. |
 | `totalDuration` | A total builds duration. |
 | `day`   | A timestamp that represents the day start this aggregation belongs to. |

-Also, we should produce a composite identifier which consist of a project's id and a day this aggregation document belongs to.
-This identifier we can use to easily update value of the `build_days` document.

 #### Security Rules